ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

 equivalents.<sup>[1](#footnote1)</sup>

-The price you pay for these huge gains in performance is having to specify and load your splices, once, at the top level of your application.
+The price you pay for these huge gains in performance is having to specify and load all of your splices, once, at the top level of your application.

 Take a moment to let that sink in: all of your top level splices need to be pre-defined and available at the time your application loads.
 Unlike interpreted Heist, you can't bind local splices to a template at render time.
-You can only render the template in a Handler, and it will implicitly use any splices already defined in your HeistConfig.
+When you render a compiled template in a Snap Handler, the only splices it can use are those you defined in your HeistConfig.

 #### Runtime splices and node reuse

 If you're only familiar interpreted splices, you might be wondering how this inversion of control affects us.
 Specifically, two questions come to mind:

-1. If we need to pre-define our splices, how can we fill in values determined only at runtime?
+1. If we need to pre-define our splices, how can we render dynamic values?
-2. If we can only bind a node name to a single compiled splice at the top level, how can we reuse nodes?
+2. If we can only bind a node to a single compiled splice, how can we reuse nodes?

 The first problem can be solved with the notion of a RuntimeSplice, which you can think of as a computation that will be evaluated at runtime each time its needed, letting you perform the IO and logic you need for accessing databases, reading from files, etc.

-The second question is answered by rendering a compiled splice within the top level splice.
-You can think of it as nesting splices, or inner splices, or binders full of splices, or...

-Let's just work through an example.
+We can reuse nodes by declaring any compiled splices we need within the top level splice.
+You can think of it as nesting splices, or inner splices, or binders full of splices, or... let's just work through an example.

 #### Listing things

-Let's look at an example, rendering a list of tutorials in a table.
-Here's the relevant part of our template:
+Here's an example template where the `<allTutorials>` node contains nodes representing one table row for a single tutorial.
+We'd like to be able to repeat those nodes once for each tutorial in a list of tutorials:

 ```html
 <table>